Shubham-noob30/Ansible_Setup_basic_automation/README.md

 ![alt text](IMAGES/3.PNG)
 ![alt text](IMAGES/4.PNG)

 This will generate key and keep clicking enter until files are created.
-You can make chnages but default settings are ok.
+You can make changes but default settings are ok.
 The command created 3 files id_ed25519, id_ed25519.pub and authorized_keys.
 Now run the below command.

 ```bash